rr-/szurubooru/API.md

 - **Description**

-    Creates a new user token that can be used for authentication of api endpoints instead of a password.
+    Creates a new user token that can be used for authentication of API endpoints instead of a password.

 ## Updating a user token
 - **Request**